abstractfactory/rfc/spec13.md

 # Architecture

-There are many ways of dealing with concurrency.
-Lets have a look at some in order of its increasing level of complexity.
+Lets have a look at some of the ways of dealing with this problem in ascending order of complexity.

-### 1. Introspection
+### Introspection

-Possibly the most straight-forward solution is to ash a file-system which files are currently in use and never try and write to one that is, but instead wait for it to become free. (lsof on linux, openfiles.exe on windows)
+Possibly the most straight-forward solution is to ask a file-system which files are currently in use and never try and write to one that is, but instead wait for it to become free. (lsof on linux, openfiles.exe on windows)

-### 2. Lock-files
+### Lock-files

 Similar to Introspection, another (brute-force) approach of assuring that there is only ever one writer at a time is to use lock-files.